CLSherrod/clsherrod.github.io/_pages/courses/courses.md

 It is about restoring balance.

 This course walks you through a clear, grounded approach to:
 - Reduce unnecessary EMF exposure without fear or extremism
 - Create living spaces that support recovery and calm
 - Rebuild energy, focus, and sleep through environmental changes
 - Set practical boundaries with devices and connectivity
 - Live well with technology — instead of being dominated by it

-You move at your own pace.
-There is nothing to keep up with.
-Nothing expires.
-No constant logins, notifications, or performance expectations.

-This work is meant to support real life — not become another digital obligation.

-## Who This Is For

-This course tends to resonate with people who:

-- Feel physically or mentally overwhelmed by constant connectivity

-- Suspect their environment is affecting their well-being

-- Want practical change, not abstract theory

-- Prefer calm structure over motivational pressure

-- Value long-term health more than convenience

-- Want to simplify their relationship with technology without rejecting modern life

-If you’ve ever thought:

-> “Something about the way we’re living isn’t working.”

-You are likely in the right place.

-## A Different Kind of Course

-There are no hacks here.
-No biohacking culture.
-No complicated systems.

-Just small, deliberate adjustments that accumulate into meaningful change.

-You don’t rush this work.
-You live it.

 ## Learn More